micw/jenkins-k8s-pipeline/README.md

     * mavenSettings() references the ID of the Maven settings.xml described above
     * dockerRegistry() tells docker to use this registry URL (optionally with a credentials ID)
         * if set, all steps will be run with this docker registry configured (e.g. maven tasks that pull docker images will use it)
+    * kubeconfig() references the ID of the kubeconfig described above
 * If a maven section is present, a maven build will be done
     * if deploy is set to false (default) "mvn verify" is executed.
 If set to true, "mvn deploy" is executed
     * if skipTests is set to true, maven tests are skipped